Timor-Leste, generally known in English as East Timor, is

 World List of Lights.
 Admiralty numbers are from volume K of the

 Admiralty List of Lights & Fog Signals.
 U.S. NGA List numbers

 - Photos by various photographers available from Lightphotos.net.

 - Date unknown.
 Active; focal plane 31 m (102 ft); white flash every

 4 s.
 27 m (89 ft) square skeletal tower with gallery, painted white.
-A photo is available, but the tower is too new to appear in Google's satellite
+A photo is available, and Roman Brueh Wiler has an aerial photo, but the tower is too new to appear in Google's satellite

 (or Oecusse) is an exclave of Timor-Leste on the north coast of Indonesian West Timor,

 separated from the rest of Timor Leste by about 70 km (44 mi) of Indonesian

 territory.
 Located at a new port facility near Pante

 Makassar in the eastern part of the exclave.
 Site open, tower closed.